Skip to main content

 ]

-So after you run the pipeline dlt will automatically infer type changes and will add a new field in the schema id__v_text to reflect that new data type for id so for any type which is not compatible with integer it will create a new field.
+So after you run the pipeline, dlt will automatically infer type changes and will add a new field in the schema id__v_text to reflect that new data type for id.
+For any type that is not compatible with integer, it will create a new field.

 namedata_typenullable